Inference Gateway CLI

 infer channels-manager | Start the remote messaging daemon (Channels) |

-infer config <subcommand> | Configuration management |
+infer config <subcommand> | Configuration management (init, get, set) |

 infer agents <subcommand> | A2A agent management |

-infer conversation <subcommand> | Conversation history management |
+infer conversations <subcommand> | Conversation history management (list, show) |

-infer --version | Show version information |
+infer --version | Show version information (styled by fang) |

-infer --help | Display help information |
+infer --help | Display styled help information |

 Support and Resources